 Merlot has spent two decades being misunderstood.
 The grape that gives Pétrus and Le Pin their plush, almost decadent core is the same grape that, on the supermarket shelf, gets blamed for everything that went wrong with American red wine in the 1990s.
-Both readings are true.
-Both miss the more interesting story: at the top of the pyramid, Merlot remains one of the most coveted varietals in the wine-collecting world, and the gap between Right Bank Bordeaux and the rest of the category is one of the widest in the cellar.
+Both readings are true, and both miss the more interesting story.

 What Merlot is, and what it isn't

 Merlot is a thin-skinned, early-ripening red varietal native to Bordeaux.
-The name traces to merle, French for blackbird — a nod to the deep blue-black of ripe fruit on the vine.
+The name traces to merle, French for blackbird, a nod to the deep blue-black of ripe fruit on the vine.
 It produces wines of soft tannins, plush texture, and a medium-to-full body that sits somewhere between Pinot Noir's translucency and Cabernet Sauvignon's structure.

 What collectors should understand first is that Merlot is two grapes in commercial terms.
 The bulk-production version, planted across California's Central Valley and parts of Chile and South Africa, makes the easy-drinking, fruit-forward bottles that earned the variety its dent in reputation.
-The serious version — Right Bank Bordeaux, Bolgheri, Walla Walla, the cooler hillsides of Napa — is one of the most ageworthy red wines in the world.
-Pomerol's Pétrus and Le Pin are Merlot-dominant; Tuscany's Masseto is 100% Merlot.
-These are not entry points.
-They are reference wines.
+The serious version, anchored by Right Bank Bordeaux, Bolgheri, Walla Walla and the cooler hillsides of Napa, is one of the most ageworthy red wines in the world.

 The grape's early ripening makes it a natural fit for the cooler corners of Bordeaux's Right Bank, where late-season rains have historically threatened later-ripening Cabernet.
 That single agronomic fact is most of why Pomerol and Saint-Émilion are Merlot country and the Médoc isn't.